 Women farmers who cultivate Pepper at Edemu Ani community in Nsukka Local Government Area of Enugu State, Southeast Nigeria, appear to be the worst hit by shortage of rainfall as a result of climate change.

-The women who cannot drill boreholes for irrigation farming and are largely dependent on tanker drivers to water their farms say they can longer afford it because the cost has become too much for them to bear.
+The women who cannot drill boreholes for irrigation farming and are largely dependent on tanker drivers to water their farms say they can no longer afford it because the cost has become too much for them to bear.

 Also read, Climate Change Impacts FCT women farmers, widens inequality